RaviTella/CosmosSparkRecipes/LocalSparkCosmosIntelliJ/README.md

 # Overview
 This is a short guide to setting up IntelliJ IDE for local spark development and installing CosmosDB Spark connector to read and write to Cosmos DB.
-Instructions are specific to Windows but should also work for Linux
+Thought, instructions are specific to Windows they will also work for Linux.

 # Getting started